Get started with Visualization

 column-chart-settings

-6. Let's call our chart Time spent per browser and click Done.
+6. Name the chart Time spent per browser and click Done.

 Additional practice with Column charts

-If you want to practice creating column charts a bit more, create a similar chart, but make it about Traffic source - choose the Traffic_Source dimension for your Y field.
+If you want some more practice creating column charts, create a similar chart, but make it about Traffic source.
+Select the Traffic_Source dimension for your Y field.

 A donut chart allows you to compare the same parameter between several categories.